-The Inspired Adventures office is going plastic free for July, will you join us?
-We’re pledging to bring our reusable coffee cups, say no to plastic shopping bags, and, when plastic does find its way into our lives, make sure it’s recycled!
+The Inspired Adventures office is going plastic free for July.
+Will you join us?
+We’re pledging to bring our reusable coffee cups, say no to plastic shopping bags, and when plastic does find its way into our lives, make sure it’s recycled.

 The problem with plastics

-And we can’t just recycle this plastics problem away.
+And we can’t just recycle the plastics problem away.
 The recycling process itself is resource intensive.
 Not all plastics, or even most, are recycled (even when put in the yellow bin), due the economies of supply and demand for recycling centres.
 Free plastics in the environment will find their way into the ocean where they are broken down into smaller and smaller pieces called microplastics.
 These make up the the great plastic soup floating in the Pacific known as “The Great Pacific Garbage Patch.”
-In fact, as reported in the Guardian, the Ellen MacArthur Foundation predicted earlier this year there would be more plastic than fish in the oceans by 2050 unless urgent action was taken.
+In fact, as reported in the Guardian, the Ellen MacArthur Foundation recently predicted there would be more plastic than fish in the oceans by 2050 unless urgent action was taken.